matpalm/snli_nn_tf/README.md

                                    nodes per layer. eg [50,50,20] denotes 3 hidden layers, with 50, 50 and 20 nodes. a value of []
-                                   denotes no MLP before classifier
+                                   denotes no MLP before classifier --restore-ckpt RESTORE_CKPT      if set, restore from this ckpt file --ckpt-dir CKPT_DIR              root dir to save ckpts. blank => don't save ckpts --ckpt-freq CKPT_FREQ            frequency (in num batches trained) to dump ckpt to --ckpt-dir
 ```